-Students, from many parts of the world, come together in this programme and contribute to its true international and entrepreneurial nature.
+Students, from many parts of the world, come together in this programme and contribute to its true international and entrepreneurial atmosphere.
 Their driving ambitions, aspirations and desires find here a nourishing environment.

-It is an arena for experience, for exchange, and for professional and personal development.
+This programme makes the difference.
+It is an arena for experience, for exchange, and for professional and personal growth.
+The Art of Leading Others Comes from the Art of Leading Oneself.

 "I have improved my team skills"